 Help!
 My phone reads the SIM card, but I can't connect!

 GSM and CDMA are types of wireless networks.
 (GSM stands for Global System for Mobile Communications, while CDMA stands for Code Division Multiple Access).
 GSM is used worldwide, while CDMA is used primarily within the US.
 T-Mobile and AT&T run GSM networks, with Sprint and Verizon using CDMA networks.

-TextNow can use unlocked CDMA or GSM-enabled Android and iOS smartphones and tablets.
-For Android devices, we support devices on KitKat (4.4) or above, and for iOS we support iOS 8 and above.
+TextNow can use unlocked CDMA Android and iOS smartphones and tablets.
+For Android devices, we support devices on KitKat (4.4) or above, and for iOS we support iOS 9 and above.
 To find out if your particular device is compatible, head on over to our SIM Card activation page!

-If your tablet is either CDMA or GSM capable, we should be able to use it with one of our SIM cards.
-For Android devices, the tablet should be KitKat (4.4) or above, and for iOS it should be iOS 8 or above.
+If your tablet is CDMA capable, we should be able to use it with one of our SIM cards.
+For Android devices, the tablet should be KitKat (4.4) or above, and for iOS it should be iOS 9 or above.

 The Federal Communications Commission (FCC) also has a helpful FAQ with regards to unlocking your device.

 You will need a stable wifi connection to activate your TextNow SIM card.
 Once it's activated, you won't need wifi to place calls or send texts as your phone will be able to access the data network, while still also being able to use wifi whenever wifi is available.